 Be careful if you are making extreme changes.
 Taking any of the sliders to their extremes can cause an image to start breaking down or prevent you from having a realistic image.
 Visible posterization can appear in dark areas which are not completely black.

-This photo of a novice monk in a temple in Baga, Myanmar, I measured the exposure from his face.
-In the original on the left, there is detail visible in his skin and much of the background.
+This photo of a novice monk in a temple in Baga, Myanmar, I measured the

 When I post-processed the photo I added contrast by using the dragging the sliders in Lightroom as outlined.